 It is not the responsibility of the staff at d'Overbroeck's to dispose of medicines.
 It is the responsibility of the parents/guardians to ensure that all medicines no longer required, including those which are past their expiry date, are returned to a pharmacy for safe disposal.
-For this purpose, at the end of each academic year the school returns any unused medication to the student.
+For this purpose, at the end of each academic year the school will liaise with parents/guardians about any unused medication, to ensure its' safe return or disposal.
 If student medication is left in a boarding house at the end of an academic year the school retains it as stock (if appropriate and within date) or takes it to a pharmacy for disposal.

 Sharps boxes will always be used for the disposal of needles.
-Collection and disposal of the boxes is locally arranged as required.
+Collection and disposal of the boxes via School Nurse.

-MEDICATION ADMINISTRATION AND CONSENT FORM
+MEDICATION ADMINISTRATION AND PARENT CONSENT FORM

-Student's Name:
+Stu dent's Name:

-Date of Birth: .
-Year Group:
+Dat e of Birth: Year Group:

-To be completed by Parer nt:
+To l oe completed by Par ent:

-Name of medication
+Na ame of medication

-Preparation supplied eg tablet, ointment 3
+eparation supplied blet, ointment eg

-Dose

-Frequency

-Date medication comm enced

-Date medication compl eted
+De ose

+Fr equency

+Da ate medication com menced

+Da ate medication com pleted

-I give permission for the above named medication to be given to my child as prescribed.
+l giv ve permission for the e above na med medication to be given to my child as prescribed.

-Parent signature:
+Par ent signature:

-Date:
+Dat e:

-Staff safety check - staff me mber to initial by each number below to cor nfirm s/he has checked.
+Staf f safety check - staff n nember to i nitial by each number below to co nfirm s/he has checked.

-1. Child resistant contain er?
+1. Child resistant conta iner?

+2. Pharmacy label and physical direction for use?

+3. Name of child on cor ntainer?

+4. Current date on cont ainer?

+5. Expiration date checl ked?